 For most people, it happens sometime around 35.
 Bone mass peaks, and their skeleton begins literally wasting away as they descend towards brittleness and, too often, osteoporosis, and broken hips.
-But this can be avoided or at least curtailed.
+The good news is this can be avoided, or at least curtailed.
 What’s more, even before middle age, stronger bones can hold up heavier weights and fend off some training injuries.
 Your skeleton is your frame and your foundation.
 Reinforce it.
-We’ve compiled the seven best ways to increase or maintain bone density.
+We’ve compiled the six best ways to increase or maintain bone density.
 Time to bone up.

 1. LIFT WEIGHTS

 We shouldn’t have to encourage anyone reading The Barbell to lift, but just know one ancillary benefit of adding muscle and strength is that resistance training has been shown to grow and strengthen bones, too.
 Emphasize standing and free-weight exercises over their sitting and machine counterparts.

 Vitamin D helps the body absorb calcium, and magnesium assists D. Vitamin K reduces calcium loss and helps minerals bind to bones.
 Zinc is one of those binding minerals which promotes bone growth.
 All of these can be found outside of a pill.
 D is made by your skin when exposed to sunlight; it’s also in salmon and egg yolks.
 K is in green vegetables (especially kale).
 Magnesium is in nuts, seeds, avocado, and leafy greens.
 Good zinc foods include shellfish, legumes, nuts, and seeds.
 We recommend that you swallow a vitamin/mineral supplement daily, just to be certain you’re getting enough of these and other essential nutrients.